Green bean succotash recipes

 Cutting corn ears.

-Slice the beans, and add them to the mealie kernels.
+Slice the beans and add them to the mealie kernels.

 Vegetable protein

-Vegetable protein unpleasing as that may be, is the future for those who want to live long and healthy lives; not many of us carnivores were pleased with the latest offering from the WHO that processed meats are definitely tumour-causing.
+Vegetable protein unpleasing as that may be, is the future for those who want to enjoy long and healthy lives; not many of us carnivores were pleased with the latest offering from the WHO that processed meats are definitely tumour-causing.

-And red meat probably is, depending on whether it was corn fed in a feedlot, or free-range.
+And red meat probably is, depending on whether it was corn fed in a feedlot or free-range.

 The green beans for your succotash recipe.

-• Add a good dollop of butter, or cream.
+• Add a good dollop of butter or cream.

 • S&P